riipandi/altstack/readme.md

 See [release page][releasepage] for the version number.

 #### Package Version
-The versioning number will follow the release of the Laravel version, followed by the package version release number:
+The versioning number will follow the release of the Laravel version, followed by the package release number:

 ```
 x.y  =>  x is Laravel version, y are Alt Stack version.